Mickman1/Faithful/README.md

-# Faithful Edit by Mickman
+# Mickman's Faithful
 Ever since Vattic stopped developing their Faithful Resource Pack, tons of different versions and textures started flying around.
 Some looked "Faithful-ish" and others looked nothing like the original.
-Since 1.13, with every Minecraft update, I've been combining some of my favorite textures into a conglomerate pack, which I see as the most appealing pack compared to others.
+Since 1.13, with every Minecraft update, I've been combining some of my favorite textures, and making some of my own, into a conglomerate pack, which I see as the most appealing one compared to others.

 This pack is just my take on Faithful, and what I like to play the game with!